jason-weirather/pythologist/README.md

-# py-ipe-reader
+# pythologist

-Read files from inForm software by PerkinElmer
+Read files from inForm software by PerkinElmer.